EZInput: A Cross-Environment Python Library for Easy UI Generation in Scientific Computing: Main

-ImageJ and its distribution FIJI have demonstrated the value of parameter persistence through their parameter memory systems, which automatically retain user settings across sessions, enabling rapid experimental iterations that significantly enhance productivity in image analysis pipelines \citep{imagej,schindelin2012fiji}.
+ImageJ and its distribution FIJI have demonstrated the value of parameter persistence through their parameter memory systems, which automatically retain user settings across sessions, enabling rapid experimental iterations that improve productivity in image analysis pipelines \citep{imagej,schindelin2012fiji}.
 This functionality has proven particularly valuable in microscopy workflows, where researchers frequently fine-tune processing parameters across diverse datasets.
 However, translating this functionality to the Python ecosystem has proven challenging due to architectural differences in development frameworks and the absence of a unified parameter management system that operates consistently across computational environments.
 Existing Python GUI frameworks such as ipywidgets provide building blocks for notebook interfaces but cannot be easily deployed elsewhere as they were developed with only jupyter notebooks in mind.

-Here, we present EZInput, a cross-runtime environment Python library that bridges this accessibility gap by enabling algorithm developers to create user-friendly interfaces with minimal effort, making their tools accessible to end-users without programming expertise across diverse computational environments .
+Here, we present EZInput, a cross-runtime environment Python library that bridges this accessibility gap by enabling algorithm developers to create user-friendly interfaces with minimal effort, making their tools accessible to end-users without programming expertise across different computational environments .
 The framework employs a declarative specification system where developers define input requirements and constraints once, after which EZInput automatically manages interface rendering, validation, and parameter persistence across Jupyter notebooks, Google Colab, and terminal environments ({Fig. \ref{fig:diagram}}).
 This "write once, run anywhere" architecture eliminates the need for parallel development of multiple interfaces while maintaining full feature parity across environments.
 EZInput adapts ImageJ/FIJI's parameter memory concept to modern Python workflows through lightweight configuration files that automatically save and restore user settings across sessions, enabling the rapid iteration essential for exploratory data analysis .
-Unlike previous solutions that sacrifice either accessibility or algorithmic sophistication, EZInput preserves both through an architecture that separates interface concerns from computational logic, allowing algorithm developers to focus on their scientific domain as the library handles all aspects of user interaction, validation, and parameter management.
+EZInput separates interface concerns from computational logic, so algorithm developers can focus on their scientific domain while the library handles user interaction, validation, and parameter management.